 We also believe that truth and trust have been eroded in journalism owing largely to thinner investments and the competing forces of social media.
 If an independent media project provides factual information and builds the capacity of newsrooms through collaboration, the eroding trust in the media will be restored.

-Dubawa expanded its programme to Ghana this year in a bid to promote accountability and democracy across the West African region.
+Dubawa was first launched in Nigeria as the country’s first indigenous fact-checking platform in 2018 and expanded its programme to Ghana and Sierra Leone in 2019 and 2020 respectively in a bid to promote accountability and democracy across the West African region.

 - Through media literacy articles, fact-checks, analysis, fact sheets and online/offline engagement, encourage a more engaged and information-literate citizenry who are capable of making informed decisions about issues that affect their development